Generic name: probenecid [ proe-BEN-e-sid ]

-Uses For probenecid
+Uses for probenecid

 Probenecid is used in the treatment of chronic gout or gouty arthritis.
 These conditions are caused by too much uric acid in the blood.
 The medicine works by removing the extra uric acid from the body.
-Probenecid does not cure gout, but after you have been taking it for a few months it will help prevent gout attacks. probenecid will help prevent gout attacks only as long as you continue to take it.
+Probenecid does not cure gout, but after you have been taking it for a few months it will help prevent gout attacks.
+This medicine will help prevent gout attacks only as long as you continue to take it.